 Protein and Your Body

 Another purpose of protein is to give your body energy and the necessary amino acids that it can use to replenish muscles and build new ones after you exercise.
-The protein needs to be rapidly available after you take it for it to be the most effective.
+When you work out the protein needs to be rapidly available after you take it for it to be the most effective.
 The availability of the protein depends on the type of powder used, which we will discuss in a bit.

 Getting enough protein in your diet, especially to support a tough workout, can be a challenge even for people who are free to eat whatever they want.
 Many protein-rich foods need to be cooked or prepared, but protein powders are a quick and easy option that can be used any time.